prabakaranr/Xamarin-Samples/README.md

 * We use tabs instead of spaces.
 * We do not prefix internal and private instance fields with `_`, static fields with `s_` and thread static fields with `t_`.

-## Requesting Screens
-If you would like to request a new screen, go ahead and create a feature request through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms).

-## Reporting Bugs

 ## Recent Blogs / News
 * https://blog.syncfusion.com/post/introducing-ui-templates-for-xamarin-forms.aspx